 Today, I am fluent in VoiceOver for iOS, it is embedded in my muscle memory, the result simply of repeating the gestures each and every day.
 I realized that my ability to learn this was more dependent on how many times I touched the screen each day, not any real skill.
 The point being, if I did it…so can you.

 Having said all that we know that transitioning from visual to audible function also has its challenges.
 If you cannot read your phone screen visually with a fair level of comfort, it may be time to give VoiceOver a try.
 Consider how amazing it would be to have everything you can’t see, read to you right out of the iPhone, or more discreetly through an earbud (or Air Pod).
 Once you’ve adjusted, it feels like you’re reading everything again, like you once did.
 Try it.

 The easiest way to turn VO on and off, as you learn, is by asking Siri.
 There is also a triple click shortcut that can be activated, or the long way through Settings, General, Accessibility, VoiceOver, On/Off.

 It all boils down to learning a very manageable set of VO gestures and practicing every day for at least 1 hour.
 It will all become second nature in a few short weeks and you’ll never regret a minute of your effort as you move around the iPhone (iPad, iPod Touch, Apple Watch) with ease.

-Here are the resources you need to succeed.
+Below are the resources you need to succeed.

-iFocus Tutorials from Hadley Institute are beautifully produced and very user-friendly.
+iFocus Tutorials from the Hadley Institute are beautifully produced and very user-friendly.
 Play these videos on a big screen, or just listen, while you practice on your iPhone.
 Repeat as many times as needed.